-Transport is a major source of pollution and changing how we travel can reduce how much pollution we create, and how much pollution we are exposed to.
+Transport is a major source of pollution with cars and taxis alone producing over 55% of all road transport greenhouse gas emissions.
+Changing how we travel can reduce how much pollution we create, and how much pollution we are exposed to.

 Use people power

-Walk, cycle or scoot (known together as active travel) whenever you can rather than driving, especially during peak times when being stuck in traffic can expose you to more pollution.
+Walk, or cycle (known together as active travel) whenever you can rather than driving, especially during peak times when being in a car stuck in traffic can expose you to more pollution.

 Polluted air from the exhaust of the vehicles in front can get sucked into your car, and often stays trapped there, meaning you might breathe in more of the pollution.
 Research has illustrated that people who commute by car have higher exposure to pollutants that people walking or cycling.
 As a consequence, scientists have estimated that commuters using motorised transport lose up to 1 year in life expectancy in comparison to cyclists.